NillionNetwork/nillion-docs/docs/glossary.md

 The one-time mask is the multiplicative mask that protects a factor.&#x20;

+#### Privacy-enhancing technologies (PETs)

+Privacy-enhancing technologies (PETs) are technologies that embody fundamental data protection principles by minimizing personal data use, maximizing data security, and empowering individuals.

 #### Share

 The share is the result that a node obtains by multiplying all the masked factors, and adding up all the products of those masked factors using the sum-of-products expression shape.